Raffaello/bros/README.md

 The name must be `BROSKRNL.SYS` with Hidden, System, Read-Only attributes.

-The kernel is a 32 bit executable and therefore need at least a `80386` CPU running in protected mode
+The kernel is a 32 bit executable and therefore need at least a `80386` CPU running in protected mode.

 **NOTE:**